 Senior Business Analyst

 Option ‘a’ is incorrect.
-If the version is not mentioned in the query then by default latest value is picked.
-In this table the latest value is denoted by V1.
+If the version is not mentioned in the query then, by default, the latest value is picked.
+In this table, the latest value is denoted by V1.

 Option ‘b’ is correct.
-If the version is not mentioned in the query then by default latest value is picked.
-In this table the latest value is denoted by V1.
+If the version is not mentioned in the query then, by default, the latest value is picked.
+In this table, the latest value is denoted by V1.

 Option ‘c’ is incorrect.
 The command is correct.
-If the version is not mentioned in the query then by default latest value is picked.
-In this table the latest value is denoted by V1.
+If the version is not mentioned in the query then, by default, the latest value is picked.
+In this table, the latest value is denoted by V1.

 Option ‘d’ is incorrect.
-Senior Business Analyst is the latest designation for Row Id 2.
+‘Senior Business Analyst’ is the latest designation for Row ID 2.

-Q5) What will be the output if below mentioned command is executed:
+Q5) What will be the output if the command mentioned below is executed on the table given earlier?

 get ‘Employee’, ‘3’